wandabwa2004/twitter-protest-analysis/README.md

 - Python script for parsing and filtering 90GB of tweets from JSON-line files into Mongo DB
 - Analysis and handling of 10+ million tweets

-Data provided by the SMaPP Lab, NYU, and obviously cannot be made available here!
+This repo is primarily for version control.
+Data generously provided by the SMaPP Lab, NYU, and obviously cannot be made public here!